keyofspade/Fall24---AI-HackaThon/README.md

 # 2024-AI-HACKATHON
 # Team PawsitiveAI

-This repository contains the Python scripts and files required to build the "AegisScan" - our product serves to scan and detect in real-time PII and PHI to provide the best recommendation across private and federal sectors.
-Our solution aims to support organization and companies to safeguard sensitive data and make data management and compliance more seamless for teams and departments.
+This repository contains all necessary Python scripts and files to build AegisScan — a real-time tool for detecting and managing sensitive data, particularly PII (Personally Identifiable Information) and PHI (Protected Health Information).
+AegisScan is designed to support organizations in both the private and federal sectors by recommending best practices to ensure sensitive data is safeguarded, streamlining data management and compliance.
-## Overview

 The product consists of the following main components:

-1.`languagemodel`: Azure function app containing Python scripts to ingest raw files and automate calls to AI Language model and ML model.
+1. `languagemodel`: Azure function app containing Python scripts to ingest raw files and automate calls to AI Language model and ML model.
 2. `language.env`: Empty environmental file that you need to add your Azure credentials, URI, and API keys to run the Python scripts.
 3. `ml.py`: Python script responsible for uploading from Azure storage account's blob container and running Random Forest Model to determine action/recommendation predictions.
 4. `flask_app`:
    * `app.py`: Python script that contains Flask app that accepts file submission and transfers it to the azure blob storage.
    * `/templates` directory contains the html format(s)
-   * `/static` directory contains the html format(s)
+   * `/static` contains static assets like CSS and JavaScript files for the web interface.
 ## Features

-* Users uploading files to the Web App, which are then stored in a designated Blob Storage container.
+* File Upload and Storage: Users upload files through the web app, which are stored in a designated Azure Blob Storage container.
+* Automated Data Detection and Categorization:
-* Triggering Logic App to initiate the Azure Function workflow.
-    * Azure Language service to detect and categorize PII/PHI, outputting flagged data in JSON.
+    * A Logic App triggers an Azure Function workflow, analyzing files via the Azure Language Service to detect and categorize PII/PHI.
-    * The ML model then processes this JSON to add recommended actions.
+    * The ML model processes the output JSON to generate actionable recommendations.
     * The final output is saved as a CSV in Blob Storage, where PowerBI connects to retrieve and visualize insights via PowerBI, Tableau, etc.
+* Data Visualization: PowerBI connects to the Blob Storage for ongoing insights and visualizations.

 ## Prerequisites